Nigeria shuts cough syrup manufacturers

 It recorded figures in the pharmaceutical industry selling the drug illegally.

-Nafdac director Mojisola Adeyeye said in statement that Peace Standard Pharmaceuticals, Bioraj Pharmaceuticals and Emzor Pharmaceuticals were shut because of "apparent resistance to provide needed documents during our inspection".
+Nafdac director Mojisola Adeyeye said in a statement that Peace Standard Pharmaceuticals, Bioraj Pharmaceuticals and Emzor Pharmaceuticals had been shut because of "apparent resistance to provide needed documents during our inspection".

 The firms could reopen at a later date, depending on "the level of co-operation that is shown during the comprehensive investigation" by Nafdac, the statement added.